Take the Next Step in your ems career

 how long is the paramedic certificate program?

-The Paramedic course is a one year program consisting of 42 credit hours over three consecutive semesters The program is offered once a year beginning with the fall semester and concluding after the first summer term.
-All classes are held at the North Bay Campus in Southport on Mondays and Wednesdays from 1:00 p.m. to 6:20 p.m.
-CST.
+The Paramedic course is a one year program consisting of 42 credit hours over three consecutive semesters The program is offered once a year beginning in the fall semester and concluding after the summer term.
+All classes are held at the North Bay Campus in Southport primarily on Mondays and Wednesdays, on occasion class maybe held on different days of the week.
 An Associate of Science Degree in Emergency Medical Services is also available.
 This option expands the Paramedic Program to 73 credit hours including general education courses.
-The application deadline is May 31th.
+The application deadline is May 31st.

 For more information about our graduation rates, the median debt of students who completed this program and other important information, please visit www.gulfcoast.edu/ge/parm